CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

 ![General Settings](./media/setting-up-the-application/general-settings.webp)

-- **Automatically use left quantity as picked** – this option concerns Production Issue and Receipt from the application level: possibility to automatically assign planned quantity for Pick Order, Pick Receipt, on both or none of it (if not set up for automatic use, the quantity will be set up to zero).
+- **Automatically use left quantity as picked** – This option pertains to Production Issue and Receipt within the application, allowing for the automatic assignment of planned quantities for Pick Order, Pick Receipt, both, or neither.
+If not configured for automatic use, the quantity will default to zero.
 - **Activity** – activity (a standard SAP B1 option) can be created from the PDC level.
 Here you can determine the kind of activity that will be assigned to it automatically on creation from the PDC level.
 - **Activity Type** – here, you can determine the activity type that will be automatically assigned to it on creation from the PDC level.
-- **Show not closed Task in future section** – when the option is checked, and on the Confirmation Panel checkbox Close Task is unchecked, then after registering a document, the Task tile stays on the main panel.
+- **Show not closed Task in future section** – when this option is checked and the "Close Task" checkbox on the Confirmation Panel is unchecked, the Task tile remains on the main panel after registering a document.

     <details>
         <summary>Click here to find out more</summary>